Joachim26/Android_Chess_Engine_Testing/README.md

 At the moment, tournaments with armv8 builds of SFnps230227, SFSnps230227, and CFishNN_230302 are on the way.
 Reasonable tests with my old hardware need time.
 Test equipment:
 Amazon FireHD8 (7th gen.), CfA v6.2.1,  Parallel Space App, two instanced of CfA, CPU load < 65% 4th core often stopped.
-Thus no final results before 23/03/10.
+At the moment, I'm just collecting data, thus no final results are presented.
 However, results of the several 100 game matches, made each day, are updated as soon as available [here](https://github.com/Joachim26/Android_Chess_Engines_Testing/blob/main/DailyUpdatedTestResults.txt) and also below:

 ________________________________________